wp-plugins/nextgen-facebook/readme.txt

 define( 'NGFB_MIN_IMG_SIZE_DISABLE', true );
 `

+= Q. How can I share a single NextGEN Gallery image? =

+**A.** You could create a Page with the `[singlepic]` shortcode, or select the "Show ImageBrowser" option in the Gallery settings.
+When using the "ImageBrowser" option, images will be displayed on their own, with a unique URL that can be shared (instead of layering an effect over the current browser window).

+= Q. How can I exclude certain parts of the content text? =

+**A.** By default, NGFB will use the excerpt for the Open Graph description value.
+If an excerpt isn't available, the content text will be used instead.
+If there are parts of your content text that you don't want NGFB to pickup, you can wrap those sections between `<!--no-text-->` and `<!--no-text-->` comment tags.

 = Q. Does NextGEN Facebook Open Graph use functions from other plugins? =

 **A.** Yes, NGFB can detect and use the following plugins: